Financial-Times/dotcom-page-kit/packages/anvil-server-handlebars/readme.md

 }
 ```

-### `caching`
+### `cache`

 A boolean which enables caching of template files to reduce filesystem I/O. This should be enabled in production environments.
+Defaults to `false`.

 [helper functions]: http://handlebarsjs.com/builtin_helpers.html
 [partial templates]: https://handlebarsjs.com/partials.html